-This is part of a continuing series of articles and helpful tips and insights into senior care and senior transition services by Nick Santoro and Joe Santoro of Personal Property Managers.
+This is part of our best in class continuing series of articles and helpful tips and insights into senior care and senior transition services by Nick Santoro and Joe Santoro of Personal Property Managers.
 Personal Property Managers specializes in senior transition services such as downsizing, content clean out and removal, estate sales, full service real estate and property sale and moving and services PA and NJ.

 No matter how prepared you are to have an elderly loved one move in to your home and no matter how pleasant your relationship is, expect the unexpected.
 You need to be prepared for the role reversal.
 You need to be prepared for the things that are going to happen so that you don’t blow up so you don’t have an incident that you can't take back.
 The only way that this new relationship works is if you find a way to have a real relationship with mom or dad and get rid of those old parent to child roles.

 Lastly, if mom or dad are moving in, getting their finances together is the first and most important thing.
 In addition, plan in advance for absentee care giving when you go on vacation.
 Having ‘alone’ time with your spouse is important.
 There are services [and] people you can pay hourly, but the one thing a lot of people miss is that there may be members of your own family who are actually out looking for employment while you’re struggling trying to figure out who’s going to watch mom or dad.
 One thing that’s worked out very well is having family members come in and have them get compensated instead of paying an outside professional.
 You want to get creative with your solutions.